lueasf/MatrixLabo/README.md

 # MatrixLabo
-Exploring Matlab in engineering and finance
+Exploring Matlab in engineering and finance.

+1) Mandelbrot Set
+2) Risk Optimization in Finance

 ## Mandelbrot Set